mattermost/docs/source/deployment/deployment.md

 ## Requirements and Installation Guides

-Mattermost supports workplace messaging for teams using one to three servers with instructions available in the Install Guides section of [docs.mattermost.com](http://docs.mattermost.com/).
+Mattermost supports workplace messaging for teams using one to three servers with instructions available in the Install Guides section of this documentation.
 See [Software and Hardware Requirements](http://docs.mattermost.com/install/requirements.html) documentation for server sizing estimates.

 ## User Experience